DavidSpickett/BadgerKernel/README.md

 ## Building

-Install cmake, make and an arm-none-eabi or aarch64-none-elf toolchain.
+Install cmake, ninja and an arm-none-eabi or aarch64-none-elf toolchain.
 Arm developer releases are the best way to get these.

 AArch64: